Brian-Pho/Textbook-Notes/_posts/textbooks/2019-04-10-artificial-intelligence-a-modern-approach.md

 - The development of computer hardware has slowed down due to power dissipation problems.
 So manufacturers started to increase the number of cores rather than clock speed.
 - It’s expected that future increases in computing power will come from massive parallelism, a curious convergence with the properties of the brain.
 - AI also owes a debt to the software side of computer science, which has supplied the operating systems, programming languages, and tools needed to write modern programs (and papers about them).
-- “The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it.”
+- "The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it."
 - AI needed to become a separate field because
   - It embraces the idea of duplicating human faculties
   - It is a branch of computer science